monasca/monasca-agents-installer/README.md

 ./create_metrics_agent_installer.sh
 ```

-To use a specific version of monasca-agent, add the desired version number as an argument:
+To use a specific version of monasca-agent, add the desired version number and upper constraint file as an argument:
 ```
-./create_metrics_agent_installer.sh <version_number>
+./create_metrics_agent_installer.sh <version_number> <upper_constraint_file>
 ```

+You can find an example of an upper constraint file [here](https://github.com/openstack/requirements/blob/master/upper-constraints.txt).

 Either way, this will generate a new executable named: `monasca-agent-<version_number>.run` .